Xiaomi 17 Ultra Review (2026) – Leica‑Powered 200 MP Camera, Snapdragon 8 Elite Gen 5, Battery and Price

 Configuring Camera Pro Mode

-- Save RAW: Tap RAW to capture DNG files for maximum editing flexibility.
+- 5. Save RAW files.
+Use RAW capture for editing flexibility.

 Using Dual-SIM and eSIM (if available)